I-601, Application for Waiver of Grounds of Inadmissibility

 Where to File

 The filing location depends on the immigration benefit you are seeking.
-Click here for a list of filing addresses: Direct Filing Addresses.
+To view a complete list of addresses, go to our Direct Filing Addresses webpage.
+If you file at a Lockbox, read our filing tips.

 E-Notification: If you want to receive an e-mail and/or text message that your Form I-601 has been accepted at a USCIS Lockbox facility, complete Form G-1145, E-Notification of Application/Petition Acceptance and clip it to the first page of your application.